Mirandadaa/mica-gd300/lectures/w1-exercise.md

 - Once you're done with drawings, let's take photos so that we can turn your drawings into animation.
 - Have your camera (cellphone camera is fine) and drawings ready.
 - Choose a flat surface.
 - Try to get even lighting throughout the surface.
 Avoid shadows.
 You may need to move your lights around or find a different angle.
+It helps to take photos under direct or indirect daylight.
+Avoid nighttime shooting indoors.
 - Hold your camera down towards your drawing.
 - Keep it steady and flat.
 Avoid shaky or blurry images.
 - Make sure the drawing is in focus.